harleycalvert/nvims/docs/DATABASE.md

 #### `audit_log`

+Append-only change trail written by the `fn_audit` trigger for all audited tables.
+Each row captures the table name, affected record ID, action (`INSERT`/`UPDATE`/`DELETE`), actor (`app_users.id` read from `app.current_user_id` session variable), timestamp, and old/new row data as `jsonb`.
+Never updated or deleted — the schema and application treat this as an immutable log.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |